chloemurdock/chloemurdock.github.io/_posts/2017-3-1-feminism-vs-equalism.md

 featured: true
 author: Chloe Murdock
 date: 2017-03-10 16:43
-tags: high school, letter from the editor, opinion, feminism
+tags: high-school letter-from-the-editor opinion feminism
 ---
 **This is a full version of my letter from the editor, which was originally published and cut down due to spacing issues in the March 2017 issue of The Beacon.
 This is a response to a letter to the editor from a student who did not agree with our feminism in-depth spread.**